Dmrgn/Caged/out/production/JavaISP/README.md

 in-depth instructions on how to play the game.
 Inside the game, you can control the player with W, A, D and SHIFT.
 As the game does platforming in a side-scrolling manner, D moves the player right across the screen, A moves the player left and W jumps.
 SHIFT functions as the player's dash, which also deals damage to enemies and bosses and allows for greater mobility.
+Dealing damage heals the player.
 E is used to interact with objects in game, including signs, doors and the sentimental items used to open doors.
 Holding E will keep a sign open, releasing it will close the sign.
 Different screens within levels can be accessed by reaching certain points and getting teleported into the next screen, though each level requires the player to open and go through a door.
 In the instructions and credits screens, H is used to close those screens and return to the menu.
+H is also used to close pop-ups.
 The number keys 1, 2, 3, and 4 are used to answer the questions displayed on question signs, which test the player's knowledge.
 Collecting items in game and passing the quiz signs are required to move on to the next level.
 Some levels (2 and 3) will also require the player to defeat a boss to move on.
 Remembering information and advice given by the brother and by signs in-game will be important for progressing And remember, above all, never give up hope!

 Story Summary